stkent/stkent.github.io/_posts/2016-08-28-capturing-Nougat-screenshots-using-adb-shell.md

 # Solution

-For now, I've defined separate pre-Nougat and post-Nougat screenshot bash functions to deal with this change in behavior:
+For now, I’ve defined separate pre-Nougat and post-Nougat screenshot bash functions to deal with this change in behavior:

 {% highlight bash %}
 function screenshot() {